nrfconnect/sdk-nrf/doc/nrf/libraries/others/memfault_ncs.rst

 .. note::

    The Memfault shell is enabled by default, using the UART interface.
-   If :ref:`lib_at_host` library and the memfault module are enabled simultaneously, both will not behave as expected, as they both require the UART same interface.
+   If :ref:`lib_at_host` library and the Memfault module are enabled simultaneously, both will not behave as expected, as they both require the UART same interface.
    Therefore, it is recommended to only enable one of these at the same time.
    To disable the Memfault shell, you need to disable the two configurations, ``CONFIG_MEMFAULT_SHELL`` and ``CONFIG_MEMFAULT_NRF_SHELL``.